Careers at CCS

-- Care for the school—In collaboration with other staff, ensure that the school and its spaces stay clean, organized, safe, and prepared for children’s use
+- Care for the school—ensure that the school and its spaces stay clean, organized, safe, and prepared for children’s use

 - Communicate—Participate in frequent, regular, prompt, and respectful communication with colleagues and families, including in-person, phone, and email communications

-- Participate in the life of the school—Look out for the best interests of the school; build relationships with children, families, and colleagues; attend school events
+- Participate in the life of the school—Look out for the best interests of the school; build relationships with children, families, and colleagues; attend and participate in school events

 - REQUIRED CRITERIA—We will only consider candidates who meet all of the following criteria.